Glasgow Queen Street railway station

-The station is located between George Street to the south and Cathedral Street Bridge to the north and is at the northern end of Queen Street adjacent to George Square, Glasgow's major civic square.
+The station is located between George Street to the south and Cathedral Street Bridge to the north; it is at the northern end of Queen Street adjacent to George Square, Glasgow's major civic square.
 It is also a short walk from Buchanan Street, Glasgow's main shopping district and the location of Buchanan Street subway station, the closest connection to Queen Street for the Glasgow Subway network.

 The station underwent major redevelopment works by Network Rail in the late 2010s.
 In October 2017, a £120 million project began on bringing the station up to modern standards, demolishing many of the 1960s buildings and replacing them with a new station concourse, which was completed in 2021.